Install py5#

 Create Anaconda Environment#

 First you must create an Anaconda environment to install the Python packages into.
-Below, we create an environment called py5coding with Python 3.8+.
-Note that py5 does not support earlier versions of Python.
-Later versions seem to work OK but have not been extensively tested.
+Below, we create a Python environment called py5coding with Python 3.11.
+This command will also install Jupyter Lab and many of py5’s required and optional dependencies from Anaconda.

 After creating the py5coding environment you must “activate” it so that the subsequent commands take place inside of it.
 You will know you are inside the environment because your terminal prompt will change to include the name of the environment.